-The analyses by remoteness and socioeconomic status are based on the statistical local area (SLA) of usual residence of the patient.
+The analyses by remoteness and socioeconomic status are based on the Statistical Area level 2 (SA2) of usual residence of the patient.
 However, data are reported by jurisdiction of presentation, regardless of the jurisdiction of usual residence.
 Hence, data represent the proportion of patients living in each remoteness area or Socio-Economic Indexes for Areas (SEIFA) population group (regardless of their jurisdiction of residence) seen within the benchmark time in the reporting jurisdiction.
 This is relevant if significant numbers of one jurisdiction's residents are treated in another jurisdiction.

 The SEIFA categories for socioeconomic status represent approximately the same proportion of the national population, but do not necessarily represent that proportion of the population in each state or territory (each SEIFA decile or quintile represents 10 per cent and 20 per cent respectively of the national population).
-For 2011-12, the SEIFA scores for each SLA are derived from 2011 Census data and represent the attributes of the population in that SLA in 2011.
-For 2012-13, the SEIFA scores for each Statistical Area level 2 (SA2) are derived from 2011 Census data and represent the attributes of the population in that SA2 in 2011.
+For 2012-13 and 2013-14, the SEIFA scores for each SA2 are derived from 2011 Census data and represent the attributes of the population in that SA2 in 2011.